US And Foreign Leaders Praise Jimmy Carters Legacy - UrduPoint

 US And Foreign Leaders Praise Jimmy Carter's Legacy

-Washington, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2024) Joe Biden led US presidents and other world leaders in paying tribute Sunday to Jimmy Carter who died aged 100.
+Washington, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2024) Joe Biden led US presidents and other world leaders in paying tribute to Jimmy Carter, who died Sunday aged 100.

 "